-This is administrative engineering work planning, coordinating and directing, through subordinate supervisors, the City Survey Bureau and its activities and all engineering activities maintaining a diverse municipal roadway infrastructure for the Department of Streets.
-The employee in this class directs and coordinates the planning, design and implementation activities of the city's major highway and expressway improvement program, with particular emphasis on the city-state expressway and limited access network; the survey and regulating activities of the city's survey districts; the design, construction and inspection of city bridges; and, the maintenance of current street and land maps and records of registered property lines.
-Maintaining operating efficiency through planning, problem solving, and policy development for each of the assigned engineering / surveying divisions and conferring with officials from city, state, and federal agencies, and public utilities and quasi-public organizations on engineering matters pertaining to the city are significant aspects of the work.
+This is administrative engineering work planning, implementing and directing, through subordinate managers, the City Survey Bureau and all engineering activities pertaining to highways, roadways and bridges for the Streets Department.
+The employee in this class serves as the technical engineering expert for highways, roadways and bridges and is legally responsible for final approval of all engineering designs and overseeing all contracted construction work for highways and bridges to ensure compliance with federal and state regulations.
+The employee directs and the planning, design and construction and inspection activities of the city's major highway and expressway improvement program, with particular emphasis on the city-state expressway and limited access network; the survey and regulating activities of the city's survey districts; the design, repair, construction and inspection of city bridges; and, the maintenance of the City Plan including current street and land maps and records of registered property lines.
+Maintaining operating efficiency through planning, problem solving, and policy development for each of the assigned engineering and surveying divisions and conferring with officials from city, state, and federal agencies, and public utilities and quasi-public organizations on engineering matters are significant aspects of the work.
 Work is performed under the general direction of a Deputy Streets Commissioner.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)